21david/3D-TicTacToe/README.md

 ### Option 1: Download and run the JAR (Fastest)
 1. [Download the `3DTicTacToe.jar` file](https://github.com/21david/3D-TicTacToe/raw/master/3DTicTacToe.jar) from this repository.
 2. **On macOS:**
-   - Double-clicking the JAR may show a warning that the app is from an unidentified developer.
+   - Opening the JAR may show a warning that Apple could not verify that it is free of malware.
-   - To run it:
-     1. Right click the JAR file and select **Open** if you see the option.
-     2. If not, go to **System Settings > Privacy & Security > Security** and allow the app to run.
-   - macOS may warn that the file is potentially malicious.
 This is expected for unsigned apps.
-You can safely allow it.
+You can safely allow it by following these steps.
+     - Go to **System Settings > Privacy & Security > Security** and look for "3DTicTacToe.jar" and click "Open Anyway".
 3. **On Windows:**
    - Double click the JAR file.
 If it doesn't run, make sure you have Java installed.
 You may need to right click and select **Open with > Java**.